iGeeky/wolf/docs/deploy.md

 export WOLF_CRYPT_KEY=THE-NEW-CRYPT-KEY
 # Please make the changes according to the user and database you have created.
 export RBAC_SQL_URL=postgres://wolfroot:123456@127.0.0.1:5432/wolf
+# Please modify it according to the actual configuration of redis.
+export RBAC_REDIS_URL=redis://127.0.0.1:6379/0

 cd path/to/wolf/server
 # Installation dependencies (executed on first boot)
 npm install